uab-cgds-worthey/rosalution/README.md

 - `yarn install` within each subdirectory
 - Updates your local `/etc/hosts` to support the local DNS name redirect 'local.rosalution.cgds' to localhost.
-- creates a virtual environment for Python called "rosalution_env" within the backend directory and activates it.
+- creates a virtual environment for Python called "rosalution_env" within the backend directory
-- installs Python dependencies within the virtual environment and then deactivates the virtual environment.
+- installs Python dependencies within the virtual environment
-- Updates ~/.bashrc file by appending a randomly generated key in `ROSALUTION_KEY` as an environment variable used for the backend service's auth.
-    - Source the `.bashrc` if you are to deploy within the same terminal session.

 ```bash
 ./setup.sh